MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/series-fbprophet-forecast-fl.md

 ## Usage

 `series_fbprophet_forecast_fl()` is a user-defined function [tabular function](../query/functions/user-defined-functions.md#tabular-function), to be applied using the [invoke operator](../query/invokeoperator.md).
-You can either embed its code as a query-defined function or you can define it as a stored function in your database.
+You can either embed its code as a query-defined function or you can create a stored function in your database.
 See the following tabs for more examples.

 The `fbprophet` package isn't included in the Python image.
 To install and use this package, do the following steps: